 The sooner you start saving, the better.
 It’s never too early (or too late) to start.
-The teen years are the perfect time to pick up smart saving habits in order to become financially independent sooner.
+The teen years are the perfect time to pick up smart saving habits to become financially independent sooner.

 While your friends may be out spending money on clothes and other impulse purchases, you’ll be well ahead of the game if you start making smarter purchasing decisions now and start saving.